-Sparks Flew: a Denver Gazette Swiftie's concert review
+Sparks Flew: A Denver Gazette Swiftie's concert review

 Swift herself acknowledged the show's vast coverage of her musical career at the show Friday, saying several people asked her throughout the pandemic how she was going to handle a tour after releasing four un-toured albums in under four years.

-"People said 'what are you gunna do, like a three and a half hour tour and play all of them?'" she said Friday.
-"And I was like, yes.
+"People said, 'What are you gonna do, like, a 3 1/2-hour tour and play all of them?'" she said.
+"And I was like, 'Yes.
 And it's called the Eras Tour."

 The difference, of course, is that she's sold out every stadium on her tour and essentially broke the largest ticket sale website in the country with the demand to see her shows.